postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 Postman integrations enable you to send the results of monitor runs to a variety of applications and channels, such as Slack, Microsoft Teams, Datadog, or Splunk.
 You can also send monitor results to a custom webhook to integrate Postman monitors with your specific workflow.

 The **Monitoring** tab in the API Builder provides one place to manage all of your API's monitor integrations.
-You can set up a new integration, track results, and view all of your configured monitor integrations.
+You can set up a new integration, track results, and view your configured monitor integrations.

 <img alt="API monitor integrations" src="https://assets.postman.com/postman-docs/observe-api-integrations-v9-10.jpg" width="946px">